How To Preach Better Sermons – Your Step-by-Step Guide

 Andy Stanley, pastor of Northpoint Community Church watches himself back every week.

-If you’ve ever seen this guy you know know he’s a brilliant preacher!
 If anyone could have said, “You know what, I’m good.
 I don’t need to get better.” it would have been him.

 Instead, Andy has hungry for self-improvement and was willing to cringe a little at himself if that meant he could self-evaluate and improve.

 You might be thinking right now, “Oh I can’t stand to watch myself on video!”
-But yes you can.
-Just do it.

 Take notes and improve.
 Watch (don’t just listen) to your sermons and see what you’re actually putting people through each week 🙂

-If your church doesn’t video record the weekly sermons then try to change that.
-In the meantime, just find a way.
-Set up your iPhone inconspicuously in front of you and right as you’re about to launch into your sermon and hit the record button.
+In the meantime, just set up your phone inconspicuously in front of you and right as you’re about to launch into your sermon and hit the record button.

 Leave a comment